 When questioned on whether he had ridden in worse conditions,

-“I don't reckon I have, it's a day so hopefully we can get through.
-But we'd just like this (the rain) to bugger off because there's going to be a lot of lying water there now.
-So you're going to need to have a nice smooth run in transit and obviously handle wet ground, which speaks for itself.” said McEvoy.
+“I don’t reckon I have, it’s a Group 1 day so hopefully we can get through.
+But we’d just like this (the rain) to bugger off because there’s going to be a lot of lying water there now.
+So you’re going to need to have a nice smooth run in transit and obviously handle wet ground, which speaks for itself.” said McEvoy.